-The cylinders stood to about six feet tall and had to be chained to restrain their weight and prevent them from toppling with their high centre of gravity.
-They held gases of many different types, under enormous pressures, common ones like oxygen and nitrogen, but some toxic like carbon monoxide and chlorine, all used to calibrate environmental monitoring equipment.
+The cylinders stood about six feet tall and had to be chained to restrain their weight and prevent them from toppling with their high centre of gravity.
+They held gases of many different types, under enormous pressures, common ones like oxygen and nitrogen, but some toxic like carbon monoxide and chlorine, each used to calibrate environmental monitoring equipment.

 Cold, even under the sun, cold in the concrete shade in contrast with the heat of her.
 He thought of her, close, so very close, clothes touching, the anticipation of skin on skin, heat rose within him.